sonic-net/SONiC/doc/port-fec/auto-fec.md

 ```

 > [!NOTE]
-> In the above usecases, user needs to save config, so that changed FEC modes can be saved to config_db.json, and persists across config/system reload.
+> 1. In the above usecases, user needs to save config, so that changed FEC modes can be saved to config_db.json, and persists across config/system reload.
+> 2. For non-braekout use case, in the future, auto-fec module can be further enhanced to integrated with xcvrd, which can be triggered automatically during transceiver insertion, without human intervention.

 #### API design
 ```